bluesky-social/cookbook/python-oauth-web-app/README.md

 uv run ./generate_jwk.py
 ```

-Run the service locally (note that OAuth authorization won't actually work from `localhost` for this project):
+Run the service locally:

 ```bash
 uv run -- flask run
 ```

+If you just want to test locally, you can stop here - the service will automatically use a [localhost client ID](https://atproto.com/specs/oauth#localhost-client-development).

-Open a public internet tunnel with a valid hostname and HTTPS using a tool like `ngrok`, Tailscale Funnel, or open-source equivalents:
+To continue with deployment, open a public internet tunnel with a valid hostname and HTTPS using a tool like `ngrok`, Tailscale Funnel, or open-source equivalents:

 ```bash
 ngrok http http://localhost:5000